The closest alternatives to Hawaiian Sea Salt are Himalayan Pink Salt, Kala namak, Fleur de sel, Kosher Salt, and Coarse Sea Salt.

 Kosher salt is a coarse, flaky salt that gets its name from the fact it is traditionally used in Jewish rituals.

-When it comes to taste, kosher salt has a more robust flavor than regular table salt and is less salty than most other types of sea salt.
+Kosher salt has a more strong flavor than regular table salt and is less salty than most other types of sea salt.

 The flakiness also makes it great for sprinkling on food and absorbing moisture from outward surfaces like meat or vegetable dishes.

-When cooking, some people prefer to substitute Hawaiian sea salt with Kosher Salt because they have similar textures and saltiness levels, but Kosher Salt is a lot more affordable than Hawaiian sea salt.
+When cooking, some people prefer to substitute Hawaiian sea salt with Kosher Salt because they have similar textures and saltiness levels, but Kosher Salt is a lot more affordable than Hawaiian sea salt - for flavored-salt swaps, try garlic salt substitutes for seasoning.

 However, keep in mind when substituting one for the other, the measurements may differ slightly as the grain sizes vary between each type of salt.